ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/postsilvermodulebreadcrumbsgenerator.md

 # PostSilverModuleBreadcrumbsGenerator

 `Silversolutions\Bundle\EshopBundle\Service\Breadcrumbs\PostSilverModuleBreadcrumbsGenerator`
-is for requests after a silver.module, which process the controller of the previous silver.module.
+handles requests after a `silver.module`, which process the controller of the previous `silver.module`.

-**Example**: A silver.module Content item specifies the controller `SisoCustomerCenterBundle:Form:form` in order to display a form.
+**Example**: A silver.module Content item points to the controller `SisoCustomerCenterBundle:Form:form` to display a form.
 After this form is submitted, it will not request the URL of the silver.module, but the URL of the controller, defined by its route.
-But nonetheless, the breadcrumbs of the former silver.module shall be displayed.
+The breadcrumbs of the former silver.module are still displayed.

-This generator is responsible for this special case of requests.
-It listens to two kernel events in order to add some request attributes and save the last used silver.module ID temporarily in the session.
+This generator handles such requests.
+It listens to two kernel events to add some request attributes and temporarily save ID of the last used silver.module in the session.

 !!! tip

-    silver.modules themselves are standard Content items and their breadcrumbs are handled solely by the parent of this class which is [`EzContentBreadcrumbsGenerator`](ezcontentbreadcrumbsgenerator.md).
+    silver.modules themselves are standard Content items and their breadcrumbs are handled solely by the parent of the [`EzContentBreadcrumbsGenerator`](ezcontentbreadcrumbsgenerator.md) class.

 ## When it is used